azavalny/Face-and-Eyes-Detection/README.md

 ## Features:

-* Detects and Displays the face with a rectangle and eyes with circles on a GUI
+* Detects and Displays the face with a rectangle and eyes with circles on an external GUI
 * Documented and easy to understand
 * Clear Organization and reputability
+* **Resuability is emphasized through Object-Oriented Design**